December 31, 2014

 “There is little or nothing in existing micro- or macroeconomics texts that is of value for understanding real markets.
 Economists have not understood how to model markets mathematically in an empirically correct way.”
 (McCauley, 2006, p.
 16)

 I think Heterodoxy can agree with all this.
 My main point with the econophysicists is this: conventional economics is largely the product of old-school econophysicists (see also 2013).
-There is a lot of ironies here.
+There are a lot of ironies here.

 Beginning with the Classicals economists have shaped economics in the image of physics.
 Mirowski has brilliantly retold the story (1995).

 “Now there is simply no doubt that whatever was the source of inspiration for Jevons, Menger and Walras, all three invoked whatever physics they knew to lend prestige to their theoretical innovations.
-Unfortunately, with the exception of Jevons, that was the physics of Newton, not the physics of Helmholz, Joule and Maxwell; Adam Smith, Ricardo, James Mill and McCulloch had been just as eager in earlier days to invoke the name of Newton to legitimise their theoretical claims.”
+Unfortunately, with the exception of Jevons, that was the physics of Newton, not the physics of Helmholtz, Joule and Maxwell; Adam Smith, Ricardo, James Mill and McCulloch had been just as eager in earlier days to invoke the name of Newton to legitimise their theoretical claims.”
 (Blaug, 1989, p.
 1226)

-On the whole, the copying amounts regularly to take the powerful tools that have been invented elsewhere (Darwinism is also popular) and to apply them to economics.
+On the whole, the copying amounts regularly to take the powerful tools that have been invented elsewhere (Darwinism is also popular) and apply them to economics.
 It is a bit like Schwarzenegger grabbing the cruise missile and then going to wipe out the rather unpleasant guy next door.

 “The mathematical language used to formulate a theory is usually taken for granted.
 However, it should be recognized that most of mathematics used in physics was developed to meet the theoretical needs of physics. ...
 The moral is that the symbolic calculus employed by a scientific theory should be tailored to the theory, not the other way round.”
 (Wittgenstein, quoted in Schmiechen, 2009, p.
 368)